 - equipped with a fast processor

 - inexpensive compared to other models with similar specs

 The Darter Pro is a good choice, albeit with a 1080p display, which may not be enough for some users.
-And at a few dollars cheaper than T15 with similar specs as my review unit, it has a lot more benefits, including a faster processor, faster memory, open-source firmware, and a pre-installed Linux distribution.
+And at nearly half the price of the T590, it has a lot more benefits, including a faster processor, faster memory, open-source firmware, and a pre-installed Linux distribution.